Cricket in Sussex: 18th century

 In 1727 the first formal rules of cricket, the articles of agreement, were drawn up between the 2nd Duke of Richmond and Mr Alan Brodrick for two matches between a team from Sussex and another from Surrey.
 Gage's Sussex team in the 1729 season achieved the sport's earliest known innings victory against Kent.
 Given that Kent had effectively claimed the title of champion county in 1728, the first known instance of such a claim, Sussex could justifiably claim to have won the title in 1729.
 Sarah Lennox, Duchess of Richmond and Lennox sponsored three cricket matches for her husband Charles Lennox, 2nd Duke of Richmond in 1731 and arranged matches for Slindon in 1741.

 Early women's matches were not necessarily genteel affairs.
 A match, on 13 July 1747, held at the prestigious Artillery Ground in Middlesex (now London) between a team from the villages of Singleton and Charlton (described as the women from the 'Hills of Sussex') and another from West Dean and Chilgrove (described as the women from the 'Dales of Sussex') spilled over into the following day after it was interrupted by crowd trouble.
 The women playing would have shown particular talent to have played at such as prestigious ground and would have been attended by the Duchess of Richmond.
 The fixture attracted large sums of gambling money, with sums of over £1,000 at stake for the winners.
 Contemporary records show that women's matches were played on many occasions between villages in Sussex, Hampshire and Surrey.
 In 1768 the women of Harting played the women of Rogate three times in a series that attracted crowds of up to 3,000, a number unheard of at the time.
 In the 1780s and 1790s the Bury Common women's team were so successful when playing in some of the first six-a-side matches that they challenged any eleven in the country to a match, including the men's All England XI to a match, with no response from the men's team.

 From 1741, Richmond patronised the famous Slindon Cricket Club, whose team was representative of the county and at one stage was proclaimed to be the best team in England.
-Slindon's best player was the great Richard Newland, supported by his brothers Adam and John; and by the controversial Edward Aburrow, a good cricketer but a known smuggler.
+Slindon's best player was the great Richard Newland, supported by his brothers Adam and John; and by the controversial Edward Aburrow Sr, a good cricketer but a known smuggler.
 After the death of Richmond in 1751, Sussex cricket declined until the emergence of the Brighton club at its Prince of Wales Ground in 1790.
 Despite some periods of decline, Sussex continued to be a major cricket county throughout the 18th century.
 It has been suggested by historians that the Hambledon Club represented Sussex as well as Hampshire for inter-county purposes.
 Several noted Sussex cricketers, including Richard Nyren, Noah Mann and William Barber, played for Hambledon.